tebe-nigrelli/MMN-Group-Project/README.md

   </p>
 </div>

-Feature selection for drifting gratings is visualized in Figure 7b in Appendix A. The confusion matrices for Random Forest, SVM, and Logistic Regression models for drifting gratings are presented in Figures 8b and 10 in Appendix A.
+Feature selection for drifting gratings is visualized in Figure 7b in the Appendix.
+The confusion matrices for Random Forest, SVM, and Logistic Regression models for drifting gratings are presented in Figures 8b and 10 in the Appendix.

 <div align="center">
   <img src="report_images/drifting_SVM_LogR_confusion_matrix.png" width="100%">